About Rachel Weiss, MSW, LCSW

 I later earned my LCSW, and my LCAS, with extensive work in the field of addiction, trauma, and dual-diagnosis.
 I am a trauma and addiction specialist who believes that the majority of the issues people struggle with stem from unresolved trauma, or "toxic" experiences, along with attachment wounds.
 I believe everyone deserves empathy and compassion; everyone has the capacity to heal and recover.
 I believe that we are ultimately the experts regarding both our struggles and our healing.

-I have been in private practice for a few years now; prior to this I worked in a multitude of systems and agencies, from Walter Reed Army Medical Center, to The D.C.
+I have been in private practice for several years now; prior to this I worked in a multitude of systems and agencies, from Walter Reed Army Medical Center, to The D.C.
 Rape Crisis Center, as well as working for years in several roles with the NC State and Federal Probation Systems, assessing, running groups, coordinating care and doing individual therapy with people in and out of the Criminal Justice System, with a consistent mindset of practicing from a trauma-informed and attachment-based perspective.
 I ran a program for the Bureau of Prison System as well, working with "inmates," and helping them during their re-entry back into society.
 I have supervised, lead teams, and trained other clinicians in trauma-informed care, addiction work and cultural competency.

 My theoretical orientation is an integrative and individualized approach, using a variety of practices including Psychodynamic Modalities, Eye Movement Desensitization and Reprocessing (EMDR), Attachment-Focused Psychotherapy, The Hakomi Method: Mindfulness-Based Body-Centered Psychotherapy, Sensorimotor Psychotherapy, Ego State Work (“Parts Work”), Emotionally Focused Therapy (EFT) and Somatic Experiencing (SE), among others.